HarukiMoriarty/Smart-Contract-Verification/README.md

-# Formal verification of Wrapped ETH (WETH)
+# Formal verification of Smart Contract

-*Proving the safety of the Wrapped ETH smart contract, using the Z3 Theorem Prover*
+*Proving the safety of smart contracts, using the Z3 Theorem Prover*

 ## Abstract